TheDarkSkyXD/AI-Orchestration-MVP/README.md

   </a>

   <h3>❤️ Your support makes a huge difference! ❤️</h3>
-  <p>AI Orchestration MVP is maintained by a single developer<br>Every donation directly helps improve the tool</p>
+  <p>Pheromind is maintained by a single developer<br>Every donation directly helps improve the tool</p>
 </div>

-Unleash the collective, verifiable intelligence of AI Orchestration MVP and transform how your complex projects are initiated and executed.
+Unleash the collective, verifiable intelligence of Pheromind and transform how your complex projects are executed.